rudvfaden/rudvfaden.github.io/_posts/2014-07-31-impressive in linux.md

 ---

-[Impressive](http://impressive.sourceforge.net/) is is a program  that displays pdf presentation slides in style.
+[Impressive](http://impressive.sourceforge.net/) is a program  that displays pdf presentation slides in style.
 If you use beamer to create presentation it is a must have.

 Usually it works by running the command `impressive [path/filename]` in the terminal/command promt.
 However, when you are stressed out and standing infront of a crowd, it is not always the fastest way to use the app.

 In Elementary OS, one can modify the contextual file menu in  pantheon-files by using the following code